ucd-plse/FPLearner/README.md

 ##### Step 2: Run a Docker container (approx. a few secs)

 ```
-docker run -v <YOUR LOCAL PATH TO THIS REPO>:/root/home -ti --gpus all  --name artifact jsid8qihgds3/artifact_cu11.7.1
+docker run -v <YOUR LOCAL PATH TO THIS REPO>:/root/home -ti --gpus all  --name fplearner ucdavisplse/fplearner
 ```

 Please replace `<YOUR LOCAL PATH TO THIS REPO>`